CC-Public/DashboardAssignment/README.md

 Since the method actually produces random data on each request you might want to change `chance` parameter which controls the probability of returning new activity record for each user.
 Response form for is the same as in `GetUserActivities` method.

 You can also play around with the data via this web-client [http://tradefeed.parseapp.com/](http://tradefeed.parseapp.com/).
-You can also find source code for the back-end in the same GitHub repository [here](https://github.com/CC-Public/DashboardAssignment/tree/master/tradefeed/cloud).
+You can also find source code for the back-end in the same GitHub repository [here](/tradefeed/cloud).
 So if you feel like improving it or changing due to your needs, please feel free to fork it.

+## Design

+You can find PSD `design` [folder](/desig) in this repository.
+Try to follow them as much as possible though they are unfortunately not complete and will require some extrapolation.
+Please extract some general styles and elements like widget container, button, grid or drop-down list and extrapolate them on other applications screens.

 ## Contacts